 The “Lost City of the Incas” is a retreat into ancient times, where you can stand beneath the walls and temples of an era long past.
-Pair a surreal stroll through the ruins with a few days in the culture-filled surrounding areas, and you’re guaranteed an once-in-a-lifetime vacation.
+Pair a surreal stroll through the ruins with a few days in the culture-filled surrounding areas, and you’re guaranteed an once-in-a-lifetime vacation in Peru.

 Before You Go: Need-to-know info